Published on

 What I like about this approach is that feedback loop engineering isn't just AI-specific overhead.
 Observability, structured logging, trace correlation, browser testing, database verification, clear interfaces, helpful error messages – these were good engineering practices long before anyone was prompting a language model.
 The difference is that wrapping them as CLI-accessible skills makes them available to agents too.
 The feedback loops that help an agent debug a cross-service issue are the same ones that help a developer on their first week understand how the system actually behaves.

 So if you're wondering where to invest your time as AI coding tools improve: less time crafting the perfect prompt, more time building tools that let agents – and humans – see what's actually happening.
 The prompts and coding agent harnesses will change as models evolve.
 The value of a tight feedback loop won't.
 And if the AI bubble pops next month, you're left with easy to test codebases that you can pick up again yourself or use local models for smaller tasks.
-If it doesn't, get your coding agent to self-improve by constantly updating the skills library after each session.
+If it doesn't, the inner and outer loops keep compounding, and your agents get a little less forgetful with every session.

 And for Pete's sake, don't install OpenClaw connected to all your personal data and services...